 On March 8, 2023, Judge Wetherell issued an opinion that mostly entered judgment for Florida.
 Judge Wetherell held that the DHS policy of releasing some asylum seekers from detention and instead monitoring them via less expensive and more humane alternatives to detention, like via GPS ankle bracelet, is contrary to an immigration statute and did not go through required procedures.
 The vacated policy has become known as the “Parole + ATD” policy.
 Judge Wetherell vacated (nullified) the policy nationwide, but declined to order any other relief.

 The Biden Administration appealed Judge Wetherell’s decision on May 5, 2023.
 A week later, on May 12, the Biden Administration filed a motion asking Judge Wetherell to stay (pause) his vacatur of the Parole + ATD policy pending its appeal to the Eleventh Circuit; Judge Wetherell denied that motion the next day (a Saturday), calling it “borderline frivolous.”
+The Eleventh Circuit later denied a similar request.

 Note that on May 10, 2023, Florida filed a copycat of this lawsuit to challenge a policy the Biden Administration adopted in May, called the “Parole with Conditions” policy.
 Florida requested that that case also be given to Judge Wetherell, and he is presiding over it as well.